Arthur24-t/TimeManager/README.md

     - Each of these services is containerized using Docker and orchestrated with Docker Compose for easy deployment and management.

+    - We also have a mobile application that is simpler than the web interface, allowing users to carry out various actions

 ## Table of Content

  - [Collaborator](#collaborator)